IBMPredictiveAnalytics/STATS_GET_TRIPLES/Readme.md

 # STATS GET TRIPLES
 ## Read a file in Triple-S format
- Triple-S is an open standard for data files, primarily su
+ Triple-S is an open standard for data files, primarily surveys.
+This command reads a fixed-format or csv file conforming to this standard.
+It can also generate and save a syntax file for reading the data.

 ---
 Requirements
 ----
-- IBM SPSS Statistics 18 or later
+- IBM SPSS Statistics 18 or later and the corresponding IBM SPSS Statistics-Integration Plug-in for Python.

 ---
 Installation intructions